loadero/loadero-python/README.md

 To run a test the only required attribute is test ID.

-For `test` object from previous examples `test_id` attribute has been populated by create operation, so it can simply be run by calling `launch` method.
+For the `test` object from previous examples, the `test_id` attribute has been populated by create operation, so it can simply be run by calling the `launch` method.

 ```py
 run = test.launch()